| by Steve

 chosen affect the immediate delivery and long term shelf life

+of the product.
 The DTV (Digital Television) and ATV (Advanced Television)

 terms are commonly used interchangeably, but they are distinctly